mjh16/eportfolio-eleventy/src/cv.md

 “Blackboard Assignments and Grading.”
 Invited Speaker, Teaching College Writing.
 UNO.
 26 August 2015

 “Teaching Reading in the Writing Center: Why and How.”
 UNO Writing Center, Presentation.
 UNO 3 April 2015

+# Service
+## Institutional Service at Western Kentucky University
+“You, Me, and Chat GPT.”
+With Daniel Liddle.
+Spring 2023 Department of English Colloquium.

+AI Pedagogy Chats with Daniel Liddle.
+Fall 2023 Department of English.

+Writing and Research Group, Potter College of Arts and Letters, Western Kentucky University.
+Facilitator Spring 2023 - Present.

+Résumé and CV Graduate Student Workshop, WKU Department of English.
+Volunteer.
+October 20th 2023.

+Designing an ePortfolio Graduate Student Workshop, WKU Department of English.
+Volunteer.
+November 3rd 2023.

+Social Committee.
+Department of English 2023-2024.

+Faculty Development Committee.
+Department of English.
+2023-2024.

+## Service to the Discipline
+Coalition of Feminist Scholars in the History of Rhetoric and Composition.
+Digital Archivist and Historian.
+Fall 2022 - Present.

+## Curriculum Development
+ENG 506: Introduction to Professional and Technical Writing, at Western Kentucky University.
+New graduate course which provides a foundation in the core theories and practices of technical and professional writing.

+ENG 300: Writing in Design Disciplines, at Western Kentucky University.
+Developed a special section of this writing in the disciplines course focused on students in design focused disciplines such as art, user experience and design, computer science, and marketing and communications.
+Reflects the unique research, knowledges, and practices of these disciplines within an academic context.

+Undergraduate Certificate in Professional Writing, at Western Kentucky University.
+Collaborated on a new 15 credit hour undergraduate certificate to offer specialized practice and credentialing for students across the university.
+Starts fall 2023.

+## University and Department
+Rhetoric Society of America FSU Student Chapter.
+Member Fall 2016-Summer 2021.

+Graduate English Student Organization Executive Board.
+Rhetoric and Composition Liaison.
+FSU.
+Fall 2018-Spring 2019.

+Graduate English Student Organization Executive Board.
+Administration Liaison.
+FSU.
+Fall 2019-Spring 2020.

+Writing Center Subcommittee to plan 2015 Nebraska Writing Center Consortium Meeting.
+Spring 2015.

+Subcommittee for Program Evaluation, First-Year Writing Committee.
+UNO.
+2015-2016.

+Subcommittee for Professional Development, First-Year Writing Committee.
+UNO.
+Fall 2015.

+Pedagogy and Theatre of the Oppressed, annual conference.
+Volunteer.
+UNO Summer 2014.

+# Professional Affiliations
+Rhetoric Society of America, 2018-present
+Coalition of Feminist Scholars in the History of Rhetoric and Composition, 2015-present National Council of Teachers of English (NCTE), 2014-present Conference on College Composition and Communication (CCCC), 2015-present